Black Hole Partition Function using Hybrid Formalism of Superstrings: Type IIA Partition Function on

+In this section, our aim is perform the integration over $X_m$, $(\theta_{L\alpha},\theta_{R\alpha})$ and $(\bar\theta_{L\dot\alpha}, \bar\theta_{R\dot\alpha})$, appearing in eqns. (\ref{zeroM}) and (\ref{zeroAM}).
+In the present situation, the world sheet instanton in $AdS_2 \times S^2$ contributes four bosonic zero modes coming from the breaking of translation isometries and their supersymmetric partners.
+From the $PSU(1,1|2)$ sigma model point of view, the left-multiplication symmetry corresponding to the generators $T_m$ and $T_{\a,\ad}$ is broken by the instanton expectation value.
 Since, there is no action for $X_m$ in eqns. (\ref{zeroM}) and (\ref{zeroAM}), the integration gives rise to an infinite space-time volume of $AdS_2$.
-Also, since there is no action for $(\theta_{L\alpha},\theta_{R\alpha})$ zero modes in the case of instantons and $(\bar\theta_{L\dot\alpha}, \bar\theta_{R\dot\alpha})$ in the case of anti-instantons, the result is zero.
+Also, since there is no action for $(\theta_{L\alpha},\theta_{R\alpha})$ and $(\bar\theta_{L\dot\alpha}, \bar\theta_{R\dot\alpha})$, the result is zero.
 Below, we use a localization procedure similar to~\cite{0608021} to solve this problem.

 Let us note that, in the Green-Schwarz treatment~\cite{0608021}, due to the presence of $\kappa$-symmetry, a world-sheet instanton preserves four out of eight space-time supersymmetries.
-In particular, instantons and anti-instantons at the opposite poles of $S^2$ preserve same amount of supersymmetry and this fact has been used to calculate the partition function.
+In particular, instantons and anti-instantons at the opposite poles of $S^2$ preserve same amount of supersymmetry, but a different set, namely chiral and anti-chiral, respectively.
+This reflects in our analysis in eqns. (\ref{zeroM}) and (\ref{zeroAM}).
+In eqn. (\ref{zeroM}), one is left with integration over chiral set of variables $(\theta_{L\alpha},\theta_{R\alpha})$ of the instantons and in eqn. (\ref{zeroAM}), over the anti-chiral variables corresponding to anti-instantons.
 In the hybrid description of the superstring such (anti)instantons break all space-time supersymmetries, since one cannot perform a compensating $\kappa$-transformation to be in the gauge.
 Instead, one has superconformal invariance, which can be used to write down a operator which renders the partition function finite.
-The advantage of the hybrid description lies in the fact that supersymmetry is not explicitly used in the calculation of the partition function.
+The advantage of the hybrid description is that a unified BRST treatment can be given for $AdS_2 \times S^2$ and the Calabi-Yau parts, using the nilpotent operator $Q$ discussed at the beginning of section-\ref{ZIIA} .
+Since, the $AdS_2 \times S^2$ and the Calabi-Yau CFT's decouple, $Q$ contains four and six dimensional parts.
+Below, we explicitly give the $AdS_2 \times S^2$ part of this operator denoted as $Q_{{\rm d} = 4}$ for localizing world-sheet instantons and ${\bar Q}_{{\rm d} = 4}$ for anti-instantons.
+These operators turn out to be BRST operators of the $AdS_2 \times S^2$ sigma model.